Perturbations of General Relativity to All Orders and the General $n^{\rm th}$ Order Terms: Perturbations of Pure Gravity

 This Lagrangian is reminiscent of the first-order formalism introduced by Cheung and Remmen \cite{Cheung:2017kzx}.
 If we replace the factor $\frac{1}{D-2}$ with $\frac{1}{D-1}$ and treat $A_{\mu\nu}{}^{\rho}$ as an auxiliary field, the Lagrangian reduces to the first order action eq.
 (18) in \cite{Cheung:2017kzx}.
-However, the Lagrangian above cannot be the first order action.
+However, this Lagrangian cannot be a first-order formalism.
+It is straightforward to rewrite $\mathcal{G}^{\mu\nu}$ using $A_{\mu\nu}{}^{\rho}$

-From the quadratic order Lagrangian \eqref{2nd_L}, we can read off the propagator of $h$.
-We introduce a gauge fixing term associated with the de Donder gauge condition $\partial_{\mu} h^{\mu\nu} =0$